-30 of the year two years prior to the year for which the estimates are being made.

-(2) The vehicle manufacturers' projections used for the estimates made under this section 2303(b) shall be the reports of projected production data submitted by motor vehicle manufacturers to the executive officer pursuant to the "California Exhaust Emission Standards and Test Procedures for 1988 Through 2000 Model Passenger Cars, Light-Duty Trucks and Medium-Duty Vehicles" as incorporated by reference in Title 13, California Code of Regulations, section 1960.1, or "California Exhaust Emission Standards and Test Procedures for 2001 and Subsequent Model Passenger Cars, Light-Duty Trucks and Medium-Duty Vehicles" as incorporated by reference in Title 13, California Code of Regulations, section 1960.1, or "California Code of Regulations, section 1961.

-(c) Determination of total projected maximum volumes of designated clean fuel.
+- [iii] the number of lewzero-emission vehicles certified on the fuel that are registered with the Department of Motor Vehicles through May 31 July 30 of the year two-three years prior to the year for which the estimates are being made. - (2) The vehicle manufacturers' projections used for the estimates made under this section 2303(b) shall be the reports of projected production data air basin-specific vehicle deployment plans submitted by motor vehicle manufacturers to the eExecutive eOfficer pursuant to the "California Exhaust Emission Standards and Test Procedures for 1988 Through 2000 Model Passenger Cars, Light-Duty Trucks and Medium-Duty Vehicles" as incorporated by reference in Title 13, California Code of Regulations, section 1960.1, or "California Exhaust Emission Standards and Test Procedures for 2001 and Subsequent Model Passenger Cars, Light-Duty Trucks and Medium-Duty Vehicles" as incorporated by reference in Title 13, California Code of Regulations, section 1961. - (c) Determination of total projected maximum volumes of designated clean fuel.
+Total projected maximum volume (TPMV) calculations detailed in this section shall be performed for designated clean fuel vehicles projected to be placed within the boundaries of an air basin when the trigger level requirement for that air basin is met pursuant to 2305.5(a).
+TPMV calculations shall be performed considering designated clean fuel vehicles projected to be placed anywhere in California when the statewide trigger level requirement is met pursuant to 2305(a).
 For each designated clean fuel identified pursuant to section 2303(a), the executive officer shall estimate the total projected maximum volume (TPMV) of the designated clean fuel for the year.
 The total projected maximum volume for each designated clean fuel shall be the sum of the maximum demand volumes (MXDV) calculated by model-year and vehicle class (passenger car, light-duty truck, or medium-duty vehicle).

-The following equation shall be used to calculate total projected maximum volumes:
+The following equation shall be used to calculate total projected maximum volumes for an air basin and statewide:

-$TPMV \sum{model} \left[ \sum{vehicle} MXDV (vehicle class i, model ) ear vi} \right]$ year (y) class (i)
+$$TPMV = \sum{i=1}^{n} \sum{j=1}^{n} \sum{j=1}^{n} \sum{i=1}^{n} \sum{j=1}^{n} \sum{j=1}^{$$

-Where: TPMV is the total projected maximum volume (gasoline equivalent gallons per year for a liquid fuel and therms per year for a gaseous fuel) for a particular clean fuel.
+TPMV is the total projected maximum volume (gasoline equivalent gallons per year for a liquid fuel and thermskilograms per year for a gaseous fuel) for a particular clean fuel.

-MXDV is the maximum demand volume for a particular clean fuel within vehicle class i and model-year y as calculated in the next paragraph of text.
+MXDV is the maximum demand volume for a particular clean fuel within vehicle class i and model-year y as calculated below.in the next paragraph of text.

-Model-year y is, in turn, each vehicle model-year since and including 1994.
+Model-year y is, in turn, each vehicle model-year since and including 19942000.

-Vehicle class i is, in turn, each of three classes of vehicles: passenger cars (PC), light-duty trucks (LDT) or medium-duty vehicles (MDV).
+Vehicle class i is, in turn, each of three classes of vehicles: passenger cars (PC), light-duty trucks (LDT) or medium_duty vehicles (MDV).

-Maximum demand volume for a designated clean fuel (for a given model-year and vehicle class) shall equal the number of vehicles (as determined in section 2303(b)) in a particular vehicle class certified on a particular fuel, multiplied by the average miles travelled per year per vehicle by those vehicles, divided by the average fuel economy of those vehicles.
+Maximum demand volume for a designated clean fuel (for a given modelyear and vehicle class within an air basin or statewide) shall equal the number of vehicles (as determined in section 2303(b)) in a particular vehicle class certified on a particular fuel, multiplied by the average miles travelled per year per vehicle by those vehicles, divided by the average fuel economy of those vehicles.

-The following equation shall be used to calculate maximum demand volumes:
+The following equation shall be used to calculate maximum demand volumes MXDVs:

-MXDV (vehicle class i. model year y) = \\\\\\(number of vehicles certified on fuel) x\\\(AMT per vehicle)

-(average fuel economy)
+MXDV (vehicle class i, model-year y) = $\underbrace{(number\ of\ vehicles\ certified\ on\ fuel)\ x\ (AMT\ per\ vehicle)}{(average\ fuel\ economy)}$

-Where: MXDV is the maximum demand volume (gasoline equivalent gallons per year for a liquid fuel and therms per year for a gaseous fuel) for a particular clean fuel within vehicle class i and model year y.
+MXDV is the maximum demand volume (gasoline equivalent gallons per year for a liquid fuel and thermskilograms per year for a gaseous fuel) for a particular clean fuel within vehicle class i and model-year y.

-Vehicle class i is one of three possible classes of vehicles - passenger cars (PC), light-duty trucks (LDT) or medium-duty vehicles (MDV).
+Vehicle class i is one of three possible classes of vehicles--passenger cars (PC), light-duty trucks (LDT) or medium-duty vehicles (MDV).